SondreJa/Pathfinder-2E/worlds/Aldorin/Planes/The Eternal Court.md

 # The Four Cases of The Judge
 There have been a total of four cases where cases brought to the Eight Level of the Court of Arbitrations have not been able to be resolved there, and were brought before The Judge themselves.
 Each of these cases have resulted in new clauses to the laws of the The Eternal Court.

-## The Reincarnation Clause
+## The Renewal Mandate
 Though extremely few cases would ever reach the Eight Level of Arbitrations, there was a case by a soul so charismatic, so quick witted and full of resolve that was able to successfully appeal each of the levels, having started all the way back in The Court of Evaluations, and having reached the eight level with multiple petitioners from the planes.
 When the soul was brought in front of The Judge, they successfully argued their case that they had reached this level with multiple petitioners still vying for their soul, it must be too soon for the soul to be judged.
 The Judge agreed with this soul, and resolved to send the soul back to [[The Forge of Creations]] to be reborn anew, their soul still touched by their experiences, but with their memories and skills wiped.
-The Reincarnation Clause was added, and allowed the judges to reincarnate a soul if they found it clear that no decision could be made at this point.
+The Renewal Mandate was added, and allowed the judges to reincarnate a soul if they found it clear that no decision could be made at this point.

-## The Anti-Loophole Clause
+## The Singularity Edict
-The
+The Singularity Edict was added after an extremely crafty soul had manage to trick denizens of multiple planes into allowing them to sell their soul to their plane.
+The problem was that there were loopholes in the contracts, that when brought in front of the Court of Arbitrations, none could contest the claims each plane had.
+But since a soul could not be claimed by multiple planes, when this case was brought in front of The Judge, they decreed that contracts that could allow this would be forbidden by planar law, but fail safes were added so that if it should still somehow occur, the contract entered first would be the valid one, and should there still be disputes about that it will be settled with a single coinflip.

 ## The Abaddon Clause